How to Start a Business in Florida in 8 Steps

 Sounds simple enough, right?
 For the most part, it is.
 The formal process of starting your business in Florida has three typical steps.

 In most cases, you’ll likely choose from the three main categories of business entities: for-profit corporation, limited liability company (LLC), or nonprofit corporation.

 A for-profit corporation is a company owned by a group of people, with limited liability, that pays corporate income tax.
 An LLC is similar to a corporation, but its income is reported on members’ individual tax returns and does not pay corporate income tax.
 A nonprofit corporation is a nonprofit structure that can be tax-exempt—it’s most common for churches and charities.

 Another company type is the partnership, which takes a number of forms: a general partnership, a limited liability partnership, a Florida limited partnership or a foreign limited partnership.

-Nowadays, you can find all the necessary forms for registering your business online at the SunBiz website and can submit most of them online as well.
+You can find all the necessary forms for registering your business online at the SunBiz website and can submit most of them online, as well.
 These forms cover the basic, minimum statutory filing requirements, though depending on your business you may need to file additional items.
 When you file, you supply basic business information, list the owner names, and pay the filing fee.